osuosl/timesync/source/draft_api.rst

 * member
 * data viewer
-* project manager.
+* project manager

 These roles exist independently, and are defined by their permissions:

 * a member has permission to write time entries
 * a data viewer may view time entries
-* a project manager may update the project information.
+* a project manager may update the project information

 A user may be a member, viewer, or manager of multiple projects, and a project may have multiple members, viewers, and managers.